How Long Do Newspaper Articles Stay Online?

 • More than 60% consider online info to be trustworthy.

-• 90% of adults use search engines to research people, businesses and products.
+• 90% of adults research people, businesses, and products using search engines.

 • Over 70% of employers and HR recruiters use Google to research job candidates.